-As you might have already noticed, Davao City is does not have a lot of beach resorts.
+As you might have already noticed, Davao City does not have a lot of beach resorts.
 We have nearby Samal Island for that.
-What we have though are plenty of inland and mountain resorts like Eden Nature Park, Malagos Garden Resort and Felis Resort Davao.
+What we have though is plenty of inland and mountain resorts like Eden Nature Park, Malagos Garden Resort, and Felis Resort Davao.

-Felis Resort Davao is one of the older resorts that have endured through decades.
+Felis Resort Davao is one of the older resorts that have endured through the decades.
 In fact, I remember visiting this resort during a couple of our field trips in grade school.
-It’s located by the sea, with plenty of opportunity for communing with nature.
+It’s located by the sea, with plenty of opportunities for communing with nature.

 From downtown Davao City, you can ride a jeepney with a Matina Aplaya signage on the front.
 These jeepneys usually pass though C.M.
 Recto St (Claveria), Magsaysay St (Uyanguren), Agdao, Ponciano Reyes St then San Pedro Street before it heads south again.
 The best and easiest place to catch these jeepneys is near the University of Mindanao downtown campus.

 Felis Resort Davao is known for its fishing.
-In fact, according to the Davao City Tourism Board website, it is one of the top recommended activities for visitors.
-The abundance of marine resources of the Davao Gulf coupled with the resort’s efforts to enrich the area makes this spot a great place to catch fish like lapu-lapu (grouper), snapper, bangus (milk fish) and even crabs.
+In fact, according to the Davao City Tourism Board website, it is one of the recommended activities for visitors.
+The abundance of marine resources of the Davao Gulf coupled with the resort’s efforts to enrich the area makes this spot a great place to catch fish like Lapu-lapu (grouper), snapper, Bangus (milk fish), and even crabs.
 You can either have your catch cooked for an additional charge or take it home and experiment with it in your own kitchen.
 I prefer the first though, there’s nothing quite like eating fish that was still alive a few minutes before.
 Fresh!

 Another one of their main attractions is the pool.
-Felis Resort Davao sits on a reclaimed area and their baywalk drops off to deep sea so it’s not really ideal for swimming.
+Felis Resort Davao sits on a reclaimed area and their bay walk drops off to the deep sea so it’s not really ideal for swimming.
 Hence, the pool is the next best thing.
 You can just inhale the sea breeze and pretend to be swimming in the sea.

 There are plenty of other entertainment options at Felis Resort Davao.
 They have a volleyball court close to the resort entrance for those who want some sports action.
 There’s an area where you can play pool and darts.
 And of course, there’s karaoke!
 No Filipino resort is quite complete without a karaoke (videoke) machine where you drop coins before you can select a song.
 Fun!